 |Chair, Select Standing or Special Committee|| 15 %||$ 16,653.63||$ 638.77|

 |Deputy Chair, Select Standing or Special Committee|| 10 %||$ 11,102.42||$ 425.85|

 Legislative changes to the Members' Remuneration and Pensions Act in 2007 included the introduction of a defined-benefit pension plan.
 Every MLA under age 71 is required to participate in the plan, which contains the following key provisions:

 - Contributions are fixed at 11% of a Member's pensionable earnings (basic compensation and any additional salary earned).
-The amount of government contributions is determined by the public service board.
+The amount of government contributions is determined by the Public Service Pension Board of Trustees.
 All contributions are held and administered by the BC Pension Corporation on behalf of the Legislative Assembly.

 - The amount of the annual pension is based on a benefit accrual rate of 3.5% of the highest 3-year average annual pensionable earnings.
 The maximum pension an MLA may receive is 70% of these earnings.

 - An MLA is not entitled to a pension unless he or she has served in the Legislature for at least six years, including the years the Member served immediately prior to the introduction of this plan (April 2007).

 - An MLA receives an unreduced pension at age 65, with the option for a retired Member to take a reduced pension between the ages of 60 and 65 (3% reduction for each year pension payments commence before a Member's 65th birthday).

 - The normal form of pension for an MLA with a spouse at retirement is joint life, with the pension payable to the surviving spouse reduced to 60% on the MLA's death.
 For a Member without a spouse at retirement, the pension is normally for life.